Emmaus College, Melbourne: Sport

-Emmaus College is a member of the Eastern Independent Schools of Melbourne (EISM).
+Emmaus College is a member of the Eastern Independent Schools of Melbourne (EISM), and has been since the amalgamation.
+Chavoin College and St Thomas More College were both members of EISM.

 EISM premierships

 Emmaus College has won the following EISM senior premierships.

 Premierships won prior to 1980 were done so by the pre-amalgamation schools Chavoin College and St Thomas More College.